 - Also happens with Athena's theme, Courtroom Revolutionnaire, in the final case of Phoenix Wright: Ace Attorney - Dual Destinies .
 It's very fittingly used in a Mood Matrix segment, as Athena is examining Bobby Fulbright with it to show that he expresses no emotions in his voice, exactly matching Dr. Metis Cykes' psychological profile on the Phantom.

-- In a similar fashion to Wright's example in Ultimate Marvel vs. Capcom 3, Bang Shishigami of BlazBlue fame can use a super attack once his Fuh-Rin-Ka-Zan meter is full, that overrides the battles theme song, changing it into "Beat a nail with your hammer"; although his never stops playing untill the match is over, as his Super Mode doesn't run out once it is activated.
+- Bang Shishigami of BlazBlue fame can use a super attack once his Fu-Rin-Ka-Zan meter is full, that overrides the battles theme song, changing it into "Beat a nail with your hammer"; although his never stops playing untill the match is over, as his Super Mode doesn't run out once it is activated.
 This is subverted as of Chronophantasma, where Fu-Rin-Ka-Zan is now his overdrive, which has a time limit, however this does not affect Unlimited Bang, who regains Fu-Rin-Ka-Zan as a distortion drive.

 - In the beginning of Super Mario RPG, the standard battle music doesn't kick in until Mario is at Mario's Pad, until then, the overworld music just keeps playing.

 - Mega Man Star Force 3 had a particularly memorable bit where the WAZA HQ is under attack by clones.
 The Satella Police theme plays throughout, uninterrupted, until all the clones are dealt with.
 Unfortunately not repeated in the final stage, where touching the Crimson bits only plays the regular battle theme.
 Repeated in the post-game, where if an area contains an Omega Boss, a very special, dark and foreboding theme plays, not interrupting until you either leave or find the boss.

 - Dark Cloud had the Gallery of Time.